Jimmy Mackin

 [Signature]

-It can take 5–7 touches before a FSBO warms up.
 If they don’t respond at all, let them breathe for a week or two, then ping them again.
 Persistence without pestering is key.

 The Magic of “No-Strings-Attached” Help

 If you’ve noticed a theme, it’s this: Help them first.
 Resist the urge to instantly pitch your “Commission includes X, Y, Z!”
 FSBOs have heard it.
-Instead, consistently offer small bites of value—market stats, staging tips, a quick CMA—so they see you as a friendly advisor, not a pushy salesperson.
+Instead, consistently offer small bites of value - market stats, staging tips, a quick CMA - so they see you as a friendly advisor, not a pushy salesperson.

 A Quick FSBO Stat

 NAR reports that around 58% of FSBO sellers say the most challenging part of the process is attracting the right buyers and handling the paperwork.
-You can help with both—often from Day 1.
+You can help with both - often from Day 1.
 Showing them you’re willing to share resources (a blank contract form, for instance) or provide feedback (like “Your listing photos might need better lighting”) is how you position yourself as invaluable.

 Handling Hardline Sellers